NewYorkCityCouncil/council.nyc.gov/docs/DISTRICTS.md

 ### Menu

-The sidebar menu is edited in the District's admin under Appearance > Menus.
+The sidebar menu is edited in the District's Admin > Appearance > Menus.
 A menu set to the "Primary Menu" location will appear at the top of the sidebar.
+If the District is taking part in Participatory Budgeting, add a custom link with the URL set to `/district-[number]/pb/` (the ballot item archive permalink).

 ### Widgets

-Sidebar widgets are edited in the District's admin under Appearance > Widgets.
+Sidebar widgets are edited in the District's Admin > Appearance > Widgets.
 The "Contact Information" widget gets its info from the District Options.

 ## Participatory Budgeting

-adding ballot items and categories adding vote sites adding a district sidebar menu item winning projects results main site's PB templates (districts, results, sidebar)
+If a District is taking part in Participatory Budgeting, you can add ballot items in the District's Admin > PB Ballot.

+### Ballot Items

+Ballot items are a custom post type.
+They're similar to posts, except there is no single ballot item view.
+Instead, ballot items appear in the ballot item archive at `/district-[number]/pb/`.
+If you try to go to the permalink of a ballot item, you'll be redirected to the archive.

+Edit the content as you would a regular post.
+The following settings will determine how the ballot item displays:

+* **PB Categories** - appears as a label in the top right corner of the ballot item (Note: Categories are a comma-separated list.
+So if you try to add a category that contains a commas—e.g. "Arts, Culture, & Community"—it will add multiple categories.
+You have to add the category without the commas, then edit the category in the District's Admin > PB Ballot > Categories.
+Or avoid using commas—e.g. "Arts/Culture/Communty.")
+* **Order** - order by which the ballot item appears in lists (falls back to reverse chronological published date)
+* **Winning Project** - before voting, leave all items set to "No"; once voting has ended, set the winners to "Yes"

+### Vote Sites

+Vote sites are a custom post type.
+They're similar to posts, except there is no single vote site view.
+Vote sites appear as interactive markers on the District map and—if there are no winning projects—in a list alongside the ballot items.

+Edit the content as you would a regular post.
+The following settings will determine how the vote site displays:

+* **Order** - order by which the vote site appears in lists (falls back to reverse chronological published date)
+* **Latitude & Longitude** - position of the map marker (PROTIP: Get the Lat/Lon by searching a place in Google Maps and copying the first two numbers after the `@` in the URL.
+Don't drag the map or these numbers will change.)

+### Ballot Item Archive

+The layout of the ballot item archive depends on content:

+* **Before Winners Are Announced:** If no winning projects exist (every ballot item "Winning Project" value is set to "No"), the ballot item archive has a two-collumn layout listing the ballot items alongside the vote sites.
+* **After Winners Are Announced:** If one or more winning project exists (a ballot item "Winning Project" value is set to "Yes"), the ballot item archive lists the "Winning Projects" followed by a list of projects that were not funded.
+Vote sites are no longer listed on the page (but they still appear on the map).

+### PB Page Templates

+On the primary site, the following page templates are available for displaying PB info aggregated from all Districts:

+* PB Districts List - _displays alongside the page content a District lookup widget and a list of Districts that have PB projects_
+* PB Results - _displays page content followed by a list of winning PB projects ordered by District_
+* PB Sidebar - _displays the PB Sidebar widgets alongside the page content_